-cells are naturally colorless, which is why scientists often use fluorescent tags and other tools to color cell structures and make them easier to study.
-(Check out the for more on scientific imaging techniques).
+Most cells are naturally colorless, which is why scientists often use fluorescent tags and other tools to color cell structures and make them easier to study.
+(Check out the Pathways imaging issue for more on scientific imaging techniques).
 Here, we’re showcasing cell images that feature shades of blue.
-Visit our Pathways imaging issue Image and Video Gallery for additional images of cells in all the colors of the rainbow, as well as other scientific photos, illustrations, and videos.
+Visit our Image and Video Gallery for additional images of cells in all the colors of the rainbow, as well as other scientific photos, illustrations, and videos.

 Mitochondria appear in yellow and cell nuclei in blue in this photo of cow cells.
 The gray webs are the cells’ cytoskeletons.
 Mitochondria generate energy, nuclei store DNA, and the cytoskeleton gives cells shape and support.

 Here, stem cells (light blue) are growing on fibroblasts (dark blue).
 Stem cells are of great interest to researchers because they can develop into many different cell types.
 Fibroblasts are the most common cell type in connective tissue.
 They secrete collagen proteins that help build structural frameworks, and they play an important role in wound healing.

 These smooth muscle cells were grown from stem cells.
 Smooth muscle cells are found in the walls of certain organs, such as the stomach, and can’t be controlled voluntarily.
 Red indicates smooth muscle proteins, and blue indicates nuclei.